coneco-lab/brainstim-multimodal/README.md

 git clone https://github.com/coneco-lab/brainstim-multimodal.git
 cd brainstim-multimodal
-conda env create -f brainstim-multimodal.yml
+conda env create -f brainstim-multimodal.yml python -m ipykernel install --user --name brainstim-multimodal --display-name "brainstim-multimodal"
 ```

+Finally, run the command `jupyter notebook pipeline.ipynb`.
+This should open `pipeline.ipynb` in a browser window and you should be all set!

-If you have problems with any of the steps above you are welcome to seek assistance from Matteo, via email or in person.
+:raising_hand: If you have problems with any of the steps above you are welcome to seek assistance from Matteo, via email or in person.
 Meeting 0 will be entirely dedicated to this.

 ## Contacts